RedHatQE/polarize/README.md

 ### Editing the config file or a xunit result file

-There is a configurator class which can be used to edit settings in the xml-config.xml file, or in a given xunit result file.
-The former is handy when you need to edit the xml-config.xml file for long term changes, and the latter is nice to have when you only need to edit an existing xunit result file say for example to upload to Polarion.
+There is a configurator class which can be used to edit settings in the polarize-config.xml file, or in a given xunit result file.
+The former is handy when you need to edit the polarize-config.xml file for long term changes, and the latter is nice to have when you only need to edit an existing xunit result file say for example to upload to Polarion.

 This shows an example of modifying an existing xunit result file with other information and storing it in a new file